unplugin/unplugin-icons/README.md

 /// <reference types="unplugin-icons/types/svelte" />
 ```

-If you're still using Svelte 3, add the reference to the Svelte 3 dts:
+If you're still using Svelte 3, replace the reference to use Svelte 3:
 ```js
 /// <reference types="svelte" />
 /// <reference types="vite/client" />